The Honourable Company

 The death of the Duchess of Windsor and the fiftieth anniversary of the Abdication Crisis prompt Sir Norman to yet again reflect on his proud family history; generations of distinguished military and political service dating back to the English Civil War.
 What was the double-edged connection with Edwardian human rights crusader and business tycoon Charlotte Morris?
 What is the terrible truth about his family that his closest friends and colleagues appear to know, but can’t bring themselves to tell him, and what will it all mean for emerging generations of Armstrongs and Burtons?

 Link to our Armstrong & Burton History page to find out more about previous stories.

 Although the principal characters in the Armstrong & Burton novels are wholly fictitious, a number of real people make cameo appearances, and many of the events that underpin the narrative really happened.
 Link here to find out more about the real history behind the stories,

 including the Miners' Strike, Boer War concentration camps, the Jarrow March, the Abdication Crisis,

 and 1970s and 80s British politics.

-Read more about the characters, the world the inhabit, and inspiration behind them here;
+Read more about the characters, the world they inhabit, and the inspiration behind them here;

-George Fairbrother and the Armstrong & Burton Series are proud supporters of Oliver Crocker's The Bill Podcast
+George Fairbrother and the Armstrong & Burton Series are proud sponsors of Oliver Crocker's The Bill Podcast